Disclosure: This blog post contains affiliate links.

-When you get this procedure done at the foot surgeon’s office, it will basically destroy the nail and it’s ability to regrow.
+When you get this procedure done, it will basically destroy the nail and its ability to regrow.

 Legends Of Split Toenails

-I used to think that this only happened to people of Asian ancestry, as I partly am.
+I used to think that this only happened to people of Asian ancestry, as I have.

 This might be due to the fact that there is a famous Chinese legend about it.